 The castle is part of the Slovak National Museum repertoire meaning that the entrance is free with the Bratislava Card and includes a free tour which lasts 75 mins through the castle and down to the bastions.

-The tour was in Slovak, but the tour guide answered any questions in English, and we had a very descriptive translation on paper which we could read as we went around.
-The final part of the tour our guide switched to English, which was very kind of her!
+The tour is in Slovak, but the tour guide answers any questions in English.
+We also have a very descriptive translation on paper which we read as we go around.
+The final part of the tour our guide switches to English, which is very kind of her!

-You learn all about the rise of the bourgeoisie in Slovakia, as you explore their bedrooms, parlours, dining room, the knight’s hall, an armoury and there’s an opportunity to see an amazingly unique pharmacy room used to treat the Plague and a baroque church.
+You learn all about the rise of the bourgeoisie in Slovakia, as you explore their bedrooms, parlours, dining room, the knight’s hall, an armoury.
+There is also an opportunity to see an amazingly unique pharmacy room used to treat the Plague and a baroque church.

-Downstairs discover the bastions and the deepest well in Slovakia, which is a nice little surprise and see why it’s referred to as the Red Stone Castle.
+Downstairs discover the bastions and the deepest well in Slovakia.
+This is a nice little surprise and we see where it got the name Red Stone Castle from.